How to improve ROAS and automate exclusion lists

 Exclusion lists in ad platforms such as Google Ads or Bing Ads are a go-to tactic for digital advertisers to drive down cost-per-click (CPC) and increase efficiency in paid search campaigns.
 Targeting helps you avoid serving ads to leads that won’t convert, as well as to create specific retargeting lists for existing customers.
 But if you lack the real-time customer insights needed to keep these lists relevant, you might find yourself with a mountain of manual updates to work through.
 Or worse - you’ll waste valuable ad spend and miss out on future customers.

 In this post, we’ll show you how to significantly improve your return on ad spend (ROAS) by integrating customer data from your CRM to power an automated process for managing exclusion lists and retargeting.
 Not only will this process slim down your ad budget, but it will also save you a significant amount of time and reduce manual effort.
 You won’t have to go digging in other sales and marketing tools to find the latest data on existing or disqualified customers.
 Instead, you can focus on designing more high-converting campaigns that spark the interest of your ideal audience.

-To automate exclusion lists in your ad platform, we’ll use a General Automation Platform (GAP), a low-code platform for creating automated processes called workflows.
-GAPs let you easily integrate your favorite applications with logic-based helpers inside a drag-and-drop visual interface.
+To automate exclusion lists in your ad platform, we’ll use our low-code platform for creating automated processes called workflows.
+Tray Universal Automation Cloud let you easily integrate your favorite applications with logic-based helpers inside a drag-and-drop visual interface.

 We’ve separated our automated exclusion lists process into two stages: